jskonhovd/jskonhovd-pelican/sortingProblem.rst

 :tags: Java, Sorting
 :author: Jeffrey Skonhovd

 Hey all.
-So the start of June has been awesome.
+So, The start of June has been awesome.
 I am currently on the 3rd of The Algorithm Design Manual, which is on Dynamic Programing.
 Chapter 1 was just a introduction that went over basic algorithm concepts like the RAM model of computation, big oh notation, and growth rates of functions.
 The 2nd chapter went over Data Structures and Sorting.
 This was a pretty good review of the basics, and I relearned a lot.
 I hope I remember everything now. :)

-IN my review, I decided to write every sorting algorithm covered in the 2nd chapter of this book.
+In my review, I decided to write every sorting algorithm covered in the 2nd chapter of this book.
 The following are my implemenations of QuickSort, MergeSort, InsertionSort, and SelectionSort.
 I hope you enjoy!!!

 .. code-block:: java